Tanama Tales

 The Heritage House (garden and museum) was built in the late 1800s.
 The museum has an interesting collection of period clothing, photographs, and kitchen items

 The Santa Manuela Schoolhouse was built in 1901 and is the last remaining one-room schoolhouse in San Luis Obispo County.
-The original location of the building is now under the waters of the Lopez Lake (was built before a dam was constructed in the area).
+The original location of the building is now under the waters of Lopez Lake (was built before a dam was constructed in the area).

 The Barn Museum houses a variety of antique vehicles and agricultural artifacts from the South County area.
 It also houses vintage printing presses and other interesting exhibits.